Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 # Unit Testing Basics

-To understand the basics of unit testing, let us assume we have a file called calculator.ts present in the directory src/services/math/calculator.ts.
-Let us assume this file contains a class called Calculator with a method for add() defined as shown below:
+To understand the basics of unit testing, let us look at the file called 'calculator.ts' present in the directory src/services/math/.
+This file contains a class called Calculator with a method for add() defined as shown below:
 - ```ts
     // Contents of src/services/math/calculator.ts